Meet the Administration

 Ms. Rachel has more than 10 years of experience in Waldorf Early Childhood classrooms.
 She holds a Bachelor of Arts in Business Management and Finance from North Carolina State University, and Mention Bien in Study of French Language, Institut de Francais, Ville Franche Sur Mer, France.
 Ms. Rachel completed her Waldorf Early Childhood training in July of 2018.

 Outreach Director, Woodworking, Practical Arts and Morning Care Teacher

-Born and raised in Los Angeles, she grew up with her two younger siblings and a backyard sanctuary of ducks, rabbits, guinea pigs, dogs, and endangered tortoises, who taught her how to love the natural world and all its creatures.
-Hiking, camping, swimming, and kayaking in a nautical-themed Girl Scout troop filled her childhood, while she began woodworking, ceramics, drawing, painting, and the sculptural arts at her private, liberal arts high school.
-She loved working with young children and worked as a babysitter, camp counselor, art assistant volunteer at her temple, and a big sister mentor for children in low-income communities.
+Born and raised in Los Angeles, CA, Nicole Blume grew up with two younger siblings and a backyard sanctuary of ducks, rabbits, guinea pigs, dogs, and endangered tortoises.
+She began studying woodworking, ceramics, drawing, painting, and the sculptural arts in high school, while working part time as a babysitter, camp counselor, art assistant volunteer, and big sister mentor for children in low-income communities.
 After graduating from U.C.
-Berkeley in 2009 with a degree in English Literature and two study abroad experiences under her belt (a summer in Sienna, Italy, and a year at Durham University, England), she returned to Los Angeles to work for four years in the Entertainment Industry.
-Although Hollywood was exciting, she felt the call of her karmic destiny and followed her heart’s desire to become a Waldorf teacher.
+Berkeley with a degree in English Literature in 2009, she returned to LA to work in the Entertainment Industry, where she gained valuable experience in office administration and community outreach.
+Although Hollywood was exciting, she felt compelled to switch careers and become a Waldorf teacher instead.